 If thunderstorms are forecast, you should avoid walking in high or exposed areas, such as on the moors or the coastal path.
 Be prepared to change your route.

 If you are out walking and it looks as though a thunderstorm is approaching, get down off high ground as quickly as possible and into a valley or dip in the ground.
-If you are unlucky enough to be caught out in a thunderstorm, make sure everyone in the group knows what to do.
+If you are unlucky enough to be caught out in a thunderstorm, make sure everyone in the group knows what to do to avoid a lightning strike.
 The basic advice is as follows:

 ~ spread out; do not huddle together